This post is also available in: Português

 An email signature can do a lot of things for you.
 It gives the recipient a clear idea of who they’re talking to, it’s a great tool to show your brand identity, and it can also signify the professionalism of your business as well.
 At the bare minimum, it should include your name, position, and contact information.
 So in a way, it’s quite similar to a business card, and how your design shouldn’t be that much different from one.

-The major difference between an email signature and a business card is the accessibility to your other platforms.
+The significant difference between an email signature and a business card is the accessibility to your other platforms.
 You can include a link to your social media page, blog, website, or a promotional banner right in the block.
 Keep this golden rule of design in mind when designing an email signature: “tight, concise, and focused”.

 If you’re new to the idea of an email signature, here’s the template for your email signature.

 The employee’s first (given) name and surname

 You want the recipient to know that they’re talking to a real person, not just a random email from a bot.
 For this reason, you need to include the name of your employee into the signature block.